minibolt-guide/minibolt/guide/system/privacy.md

 [I2P](https://geti2p.net/en/){:target="_blank"} is a universal anonymous network layer.
 All communications over I2P are anonymous and end-to-end encrypted, participants don't reveal their real IP addresses.
 I2P allows people from all around the world to communicate and share information without restrictions.

-I2P client is a software used for building and using anonymous I2P networks.
+I2P client is software used for building and using anonymous I2P networks.
 Such networks are commonly used for anonymous peer-to-peer applications (filesharing, cryptocurrencies) and anonymous client-server applications (websites, instant messengers, chat-servers).

 We are to use [i2pd](https://i2pd.readthedocs.io/en/latest/) (I2P Daemon), a full-featured C++ implementation of the I2P client, as a Tor network complement.

-### I2P installation
+### **I2P installation**

 * Ensure that you are logged in with user "admin" and add the i2pd repository